elmtree-askmo/cloudcannon-app/content/learn/criminal-or-civil-law/differentiate-between-direct-and-indirect-intent-in-criminal-law.md

 url: /learn/criminal-or-civil-law/questions/differentiate-between-direct-and-indirect-intent-in-criminal-law
 score: -1.0
 related_article1:
-    id: 162180
+    id: 162197
-    title: Define fraudulent intent and its role in criminal offenses.
+    title: >-
+        What are the foreseeable risks associated with organizing events in terms of event liability?
     subject: Criminal or Civil Law
-    url: /learn/criminal-or-civil-law/questions/define-fraudulent-intent-and-its-role-in-criminal-offenses
+    url: /learn/criminal-or-civil-law/questions/what-are-the-foreseeable-risks-associated-with-organizing-events-in-terms-of-event-liability
 related_article2:
     id: 162199
+    title: >-
-    title: How do social norms influence moral blameworthiness in legal contexts?
+        How do social norms influence moral blameworthiness in legal contexts?
     subject: Criminal or Civil Law
     url: /learn/criminal-or-civil-law/questions/how-do-social-norms-influence-moral-blameworthiness-in-legal-contexts
 related_article3:
-    id: 162182
+    id: 162173
-    title: What responsibilities do medical professionals have in impacting legal outcomes related to medical treatment?
+    title: >-
+        What is subjective recklessness and how does it differ from objective recklessness?
     subject: Criminal or Civil Law
-    url: /learn/criminal-or-civil-law/questions/what-responsibilities-do-medical-professionals-have-in-impacting-legal-outcomes-related-to-medical-treatment
+    url: /learn/criminal-or-civil-law/questions/what-is-subjective-recklessness-and-how-does-it-differ-from-objective-recklessness
 related_article4:
-    id: 162197
+    id: 162177
-    title: What are the foreseeable risks associated with organizing events in terms of event liability?
+    title: >-
+        What distinguishes first degree murder from manslaughter in terms of legal classification?
     subject: Criminal or Civil Law
-    url: /learn/criminal-or-civil-law/questions/what-are-the-foreseeable-risks-associated-with-organizing-events-in-terms-of-event-liability
+    url: /learn/criminal-or-civil-law/questions/what-distinguishes-first-degree-murder-from-manslaughter-in-terms-of-legal-classification
 related_article5:
-    id: 162203
+    id: 162166
-    title: In what ways does moral blameworthiness impact sentencing and legal proceedings?
+    title: >-
+        What are the key medical indicators used to determine the cause of death?
     subject: Criminal or Civil Law
-    url: /learn/criminal-or-civil-law/questions/in-what-ways-does-moral-blameworthiness-impact-sentencing-and-legal-proceedings
+    url: /learn/criminal-or-civil-law/questions/what-are-the-key-medical-indicators-used-to-determine-the-cause-of-death
 ---

 &nbsp;